Abir-Ashab/Mitre-Dataset/exfiltration via dropbox.md

-## MITRE ATT\&CK Exfiltration Simulation via Google Drive using **rclone**
+## MITRE ATT\&CK Exfiltration Simulation via dropbox using **rclone**

-We can exfiltrate data using RAT's built-in download functionality already, it will then save into **E:\Hacking\Tools\Revenge-RAT v0.3\Users\User_name\downloads**.
-But to simulate it through powershall I deep dive into this.
-I tried many ways, I tried to build a http server using flask, and then through port forwarding, I tried to send files there.
-But as the RAT doesn't have write access thats why I didn't manage to do it then.
-Then I tried to do it directly via Google Drive, but I faced typos there.
-Then I tried rclone, to do so, it is better to use your own drive.
-And for this,s I followed **https://console.cloud.google.com/auth/clients?inv=1&invt=AbxtVQ&project=theta-totem-446705-j3** this link, to get the client id and client secret, then I use it later while setting rclone.
+I followed **https://www.dropbox.com/developers/apps/info/s3jnq4f8fcstvgw** this link, to get the client id and client secret, then I use it later while setting rclone.
 Here are the following steps to do exfiltration:

 ### 0. Give Write Access To a Folder
 To give a folder **write access**, especially from a script or RAT shell (with limited UI or feedback), you can use PowerShell or `icacls` commands to set permissions.
 Here's how: